MechlinTech/MyersAndStauffer_GhostQA/README.md

     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/Ghost-QA/GhostQA/main/deploy.ps1" -OutFile "deploy.ps1"; .\deploy.ps1; Set-ExecutionPolicy -ExecutionPolicy Default -Scope Process -Force
     ```
+    In case above does not work it seems ExecutionPolicy is restriced you can bypass the -ExecutionPolicy
+    ```powershell
+    powershell -ExecutionPolicy Bypass -Command "(New-Object System.Net.WebClient).DownloadFile('https://raw.githubusercontent.com/Ghost-QA/GhostQA/main/deploy.ps1', '.\deploy.ps1'); .\deploy.ps1"
+    ```
     This command sets the execution policy to `RemoteSigned`, downloads and executes the script, and then resets the execution policy back to its default value.

 2. **Long-Term Execution Policy Change (Optional)**: If you anticipate running scripts frequently, consider permanently changing the execution policy.
 However, be cautious as this may pose security risks.
 You can change the execution policy using the following command: